MW55/Natrix/README.md

 ---

-## Cluster computing
+## Cluster execution
-Natrix can be easily run on a cluster computer using either conda or the docker container.
+Natrix can be run easily on a cluster system using either conda or the docker container.
 Adding --cluster to the start command of Natrix, together with a command to submit jobs (e. g. qsub) is enough for most cluster computing environments.
 An example command would be: